sabeelmansuri/Bioinformatics-Crash-Course/README.md

 <img src="/extras/logo.png" alt="Bioinformatics Crash Course" width=300px>

-# Welcome to the Bioinformatics Crash Course
+## Welcome!
-**Developed by Sabeel Mansuri and Mark Chernyshev**
+This year-long course is offered annually by the Undergraduate Bioinformatics Club (UBIC) @ UC San Diego.

-**Sponsored by the Undergraduate Bioinformatics Club at the University of California San Diego**
+It was developed by [Sabeel Mansuri](https://www.linkedin.com/in/sabeelm/) and [Mark Chernyshev](https://www.linkedin.com/in/mark-chernyshev/).